-Everyone knows, or at least has heard of “miso soup”.
-But have you ever heard of “tonjiru” (or butajiru) miso soup?
-It’s like the ultimate miso soup packed with a tonne of extra ingredients to make it more filling and delicious, and I’m going to show you how to make it today!
+Pretty much everyone knows about miso soup.
+But have you ever heard of "tonjiru" (or butajiru)?
+It's like the ultimate miso soup packed with tender pork and a tonne of extra veggies to make it more filling and delicious!
+Tonjiru is a comforting Japanese home dish, you've gotta try it!

 Tonjiru is a miso based soup made with pork and vegetables.
 It's very very common within Japanese home cooking, my mum probably made a lot more Tonjiru Miso Soup than ordinary Miso Soup when I was growing up.